-If Alice again comes to work under the influence, I suggest that you document your objective evidence of alcohol influence (odor of alcohol, slurred speech, bloodshot eyes, unsteady gate), have another manager observe and confirm the suspicion, and then notify her that she is being suspended from work for suspected alcohol use and that you will arrange for her to be driven home either by you or someone of her own choice.
+AI suggest that you document your objective evidence of alcohol influence (odor of alcohol, slurred speech, bloodshot eyes, unsteady gate), have another manager observe and confirm the suspicion, and then notify her that she is being suspended from work for suspected alcohol use and that you will arrange for her to be driven home either by you or someone of her own choice.
 By suspending the employee, you buy some time to think clearly before making an adverse employment decision.
-Once you have coordinated Alice's safe return to her home, you can decide how to proceed.
+Once you have coordinated Alice’s safe return to her home, you can decide how to proceed.

 I recommend consulting a human resource consultant or lawyer as many state and federal laws are triggered for employees with alcohol problems, including the Americans with Disabilities Act, which in some circumstances considers alcoholism an impairment.
 Many state laws requireÂ – and recovery advocates call for – certain employers to accommodate employee leave to seek treatment for alcohol dependency.
 One thing is clear though; no law requires an employer to accommodate alcohol use in the workplace or poor performance related to alcohol use.

 Employees are our most valuable resource – but they are also human beings with all types of problems that can and do affect their work performance.
 Sometimes these personal problems can be addressed in the workplace by a little flexibility and a sympathetic ear.

 But workplace alcohol use and impairment directly affects an estimated 15 percent of the U.S. workforce, according to a 2006 study conducted at the University at Buffalo’s Research Institute on Addictions, and it’s best to have a plan before alcohol problems crop up.
 It doesn’t take a lot of resources to make sure your agency is equipped to deal with what is one of our country’s most widespread chronic health problems.